 DCCED begins implementing the proposed programs in this Action Plan, DCCED will be diligent in its efforts to ensure that there is no duplication of benefits when determining the calculation of a homeowner's unmet need by requiring the property owner to provide a Comprehensive Loss Underwriting Exchange (CLUE) Report.
-DCCED will target Low-Moderate Income (LMI) households with the greatest unmet housing needs in LMI areas. with the greatest unmet need.
+DCCED will target Low-Moderate Income (LMI) households with the greatest unmet housing needs in LMI areas.
 When additional funds are allocated by U.S. Department of Housing and Urban Development, DCCED will amend this Action Plan to target more LMI neighborhoods.